Connect with others who understand.

 Another member explained, “I have systemic lupus erythematosus (SLE).
 Between warfarin (Coumadin), hydroxychloroquine (Plaquenil), and prednisone, bruising is just one of those ‘learn to live with it’ things for me.
 I take vitamin C, and that has definitely helped keep it at bay.”

 Some lupus medications are meant to help treat lupus skin symptoms.
 For instance, antimalarial medications like hydroxychloroquine ease pain and inflammation while also preventing lupus-related skin issues.
-If you’re required to take steroids for lupus, switching your medication from a pill or injection to a skin cream or gel can also help treat skin problems.
+If you’re required to take steroids for lupus, switching your medication from a pill or injection to a skin cream or gel can also help you treat skin problems.
+Steroids are a kind of medication that has been used to treat lupus for a long time because they have many benefits and they are easy to administer, but they are also known to cause easy bruising and dry, itchy skin.

 When it comes to lupus medications, you may have more options than you think.
 That’s why it’s important to talk to your doctor or pharmacist to better understand how your body responds to different medications.